Learn More About Us

 With a remarkable team of educators, policy makers, and community advocates on its Board of Directors, Pulaski County Imagination Library delivered its first books in May 2018.
 Under the guidance of Executive Director, Hannah Vogler, PCIL now has nearly 40 physical registration sites throughout the county, as well as online registration.

 Moreover, PCIL has been extremely successful registering children for Imagination Library.
-As of August 2019, 5,456 children receive a book every month — nearly 40% higher than the national Dolly Parton’s Imagination Library originally estimated for the affiliate.
-PCIL has also delivered over 40,000 books throughout Pulaski County.
+As of July 2023, PCIL has also delivered over 500,000 books throughout Pulaski County.

 With such success comes greater financial need.
 Each book delivered costs PCIL $2.10, and with growing registration each month, the expenses of administering the program are significant.
 PCIL partners with school districts, city and county governments, and local businesses to cover the cost of distributing books throughout the county.
 Individuals are also invited (and encouraged) to make donations to help support the cause.
-A donation of $25 covers the cost of one child for one year and $125 covers the cost for one child from birth through his or her fifth birthday.
+A donation of $30 covers the cost of the program for one child for one year and $150 covers the cost of the program for one child from birth through his or her fifth birthday.
 PCIL is also happy to give a presentation to your community or civic group to share the remarkable impact this program has on early literacy development for young children!
 Contact us at email@example.com.